-Nives Dolšak is professor and the director of the School of Marine and Environmental Affairs.
+Nives Dolšak is professor and the director of the School of Marine and Environmental Affairs, as well as the Stan and Alta Barer Professor in Sustainability Science.
 She teaches courses in Climate Governance, International Organizations and Ocean Management, Economic Development and the Environment, Research Design, and Policy Analysis.
 Between 2012 and 2018, she also served as a visiting professor at Faculty of Economics, University of Ljubljana, Slovenia.
 She received her Joint Ph.D. from School of Public & Environmental Affairs and the Department of Political Science, Indiana University, Bloomington.

 Her research examines institutional challenges in governing common pool resources at multiple levels of aggregation.
 In collaboration with Professor Elinor Ostrom, she has published two books: The Drama of the Commons (The National Academy of Sciences/National Research Council’s Committee on Human Dimensions of Global Change), and The Commons in the New Millennium: Challenges and Adaptation (the MIT Press).
 She has published in leading journals of environmental studies, public policy, legal studies, and nonprofits.
 She also contributes to public scholarship via platforms such as The Washington Post, The Hill, Slate, Huffpost, The Conversation, Regulatory Review, Forbes.com, and Opendemocracy.